The Relationship between Lupus & Heart Disease

 Capillary inflammation can cause breakage of the blood vessel, resulting in internal tissue bleeding.
 A small, purple or red dot may appear indicating inflammation, which can also be dangerous when it finds its way to the brain.
 The blood vessel walls are inflamed leading to vasculitis.
 Lupus-induced vasculitis varies depending upon the tissues that are involved.

-Reach out to experts at SIMS Hospitals, Nungambakkam, for treatment of all cardiological & vascular diseases.
+Reach out to experts at SIMS Hospitals, Vadapalani, for treatment of all cardiological & vascular diseases.